Understanding OSHA’s competent person requirements starts by understanding the difference between competent and qualified individuals.

 Before each day’s use, the employer shall ensure that a competent person carefully inspects these personal protective devices, tools, and equipment to ascertain that they are in good condition.

 The employer shall ensure that a competent person inspects pole climbers for the following conditions: Fractured or cracked gaffs or leg irons, loose or dull gaffs, broken straps, or buckles.
-If any of these conditions exist, the defect shall be corrected before use.
+If any of these conditions exist, you need to fix the defect before using the pole climbers.

 The employer shall ensure that a competent person inspects the derrick and its associated equipment at intervals set by the manufacturer but in no case less than once per year.